-If spill involves personal injury, remove clothing and flush with warm tap water for 15 minutes; call 911 from a campus phone or 437-8444 from a cell phone.
+If spill involves personal injury, then remove clothing and flush with warm tap water for 15 minutes; call 911 from a campus phone or 437-8444 from a cell phone.

-If immediate hazard exists or medical assistance is required, call 911 from a campus phone or 437-8444 from a cell phone.
-Immediately evacuate ar upwind from the release location. nd limit access to the affected area.
-All evacuations should be For small spills/those not involving immedia ate danger to lives and property: Confine the spill Evacuate and secure the immediate are Health & Safety (EHS) ext.
-8847 Identify yourself and report the information Be specific as possible the type, amount ded, all persons who have been potentially exposed should ent Command Post site and notify University personnel that they Bomb Threat or Suspicious Ol bject Communication of the com phone.
-University Police Officers will conduct a det inspections of their areas for suspicious ob ity Police at 911 from a campus phone or 437-8444 from a cell tailed bomb search.
-Staff are requested to make cursory jects and report their location the University police at 911 from a one.
-If you find a suspicious object, DO NOT TOUCH THE Police! immediately and leave the building.
-Dial 91 as possible. tial bomb on campus, do not handle the object!
-Clear the area 1 from a campus phone or 437-8444 from a cell phone as soon omb or other explosive device has been placed on campus is to When is the bomb going to explode?What kind of bomb is it?Why did you place the bomb?
-Where is the bomb located?What does it look like?
-Keep the caller on the phone as long as porecord the following: Date and time of the call ssible.
-Listen carefully to the caller and try to determine and Exact words of the caller
+If immediate hazard exists or medical assistance is required, then call 911 from a campus phone or 437ıld

-Speech pattern and/or accent
+8444 from a cell phone.
+Immediately evacuate be upwind from the release location. e and limit access to the affected area.
+All evacuations should For small spills/those not involving immediate danger to lives and property: Confine the spill Evacuate and secure the immediate area; Health & Safety (EHS) ext.
+8847.
+Identify yourself and report the information Be specific as possible the type, amount, and the specific as possible the type.
+Unless immediate medical attention is needed, all persons who have been potentially exposed should report to emergency personnel at the Incident Command Post site and notify University personnel that they have been exposed.
+Bomb Threat or Suspicious Obje ect phone.
+University Police Officers will conduct a detaile inspections of their areas for suspicious objections. y Police at 911 from a campus phone or 437-8444 from a cell led bomb search.
+Staff are requested to make cursory cts and report their location the University police at 911 from a e.
+If you find a suspicious object, then DO NOT TOUCH THE olice! area immediately and leave the building.
+Dial soon as possible.
+Il bomb on campus, then do not handle the object!
+Clear the 911 from a campus phone or 437-8444 from a cell phone as ib or other explosive device has been placed on campus is to When is the bomb going to explode?What kind of bomb is it?Why did you place the bomb? □ Where is the bomb located?□ What does it look like? sible.
+Listen carefully to the caller and try to determine and record the following: Date and time of the call Age and sex of the caller Exact words of the callerSpeech pattern and/or accent